 Want to know what you can do to help other victims finally see justice?
 Support our call for the New York Adult Survivors Act.
 It’s kind of like the Child Victims Act (which just got extended -YAY!) in that it would provide a one year look back window for any survivor of sexual abuse aged 18+ to sue their abuser in civil court, even if the statute of limitations (the maximum time after an event within which legal proceedings may be initiated) has expired.

 We know that many survivors need years, or even decades to process their abuse.
 Because of that, many survivors are already outside of the statute of limitations by the time they feel able to come forward.
 Increasing access to justice and accountability for victims of abuse of all ages will help create a world in which victims are met with compassion and support when they come forward, instead of accusations of defamation.

 Our attorneys and staff have never been more devoted to helping clients.
-We are fully staffed (although working remotely) and are able to do consultations, meet with clients, and handle all aspects of legal cases remotely.
 Please contact us or call 646.666.8908 to schedule a case evaluation.

 Now check out: